Savings questions and answers

 Help to Buy ISAs

-If you can save more than the £200 monthly Help to Buy: ISA allowance – or if you already have money saved – you could open our Saving to Buy account for your extra savings, or one of our other accounts.
+If you can save more than the £200 monthly Help to Buy: ISA allowance – or if you already have money saved – you could open one of our other saving accounts for your extra savings.
 Our savings range can be found here.

 The limit for deposits into the Help to Buy: ISA after the first month is £200.
 If you miss a month, the limit does not carry over to the next month, so you will still have the deposit limit of £200.